 Superstar Billy Graham was confident that he would able to instill change through his revelation.

-“With the publicity, my story has been generating, and if we can keep the ball rolling, we might have an impact,” said Graham.
-“MSG was selling out before Superstar Billy Graham came on the scene and steroids.
-So pro wrestling won’t suffer, they’ll still draw because the average fan doesn’t know the difference a 60-inch chest and a 52-inch chest, or a 23-inch arm, or a 20-inch arm.
-That’s the bottom line.”
+"With the publicity, my story has been generating, and if we can keep the ball rolling, we might have an impact," said Graham.
+"MSG was selling out before Superstar Billy Graham came on the scene and steroids.
+So pro wrestling won’t suffer.
+They’ll still draw because the average fan doesn’t know the difference between a 60-inch chest and a 52-inch chest or a 23-inch arm and a 20-inch arm.
+That’s the bottom line."